David-B-M/cmsc447-sp2024-himalayans/Backend/README.md

 This folder contains the source code for our Flask backend!

 # Build Instructions
+1. Initialize the virtual environment
 ```bash
 flask --app flaskr run --debug
 ```
+Make sure you have flask installed!

 # Current progress...